Talking Nutrition Editors

 We all know that vitamins are essential for optimal health and wellbeing, but important are they for a healthy gut?

 Today, the benefits of pre- and probiotics are widely recognized, especially through their positive interaction with the gut microbiome.
 Less known, however, is the emerging science around the positive effects of vitamins on the gut microbiome.
 This is important because beneficially modulating the composition and activity of the gut microbiome has been linked to help reducing the risk of diabetes, obesity as well as bowel disease and discomfort.
 Moreover, the gut microbiome seems to play an important role in the so called ´gut-brain axis´, which to some extent defines an individual’s mood state we are.

-In our latest ask-the-expert interview, DSM’s Gut Health R&D Lead, Robert Steinert, and Gut Health Innovation Manager, Wilbert Sybesma, explain the role that vitamins can play in supporting a healthy gut microbiome, and what this means for R&D professionals developing gut health solutions beyond pre- and probiotics.
+In our latest ask-the-expert interview, dsm-firmenich’s Gut Health R&D Lead, Robert Steinert, and Gut Health Innovation Manager, Wilbert Sybesma, explain the role that vitamins can play in supporting a healthy gut microbiome, and what this means for R&D professionals developing gut health solutions beyond pre- and probiotics.

 DSM’s gut health experts explain the role vitamins can play in supporting a healthy gut microbiome.

 The rationale behind “feeding” the microbiome with vitamins is quite straight forward explains Robert Steinert, “Usually the many microbes that live in our gut have the ability produce vitamins, such as the vitamin B group vitamins, vitamin K and others.
 In fact, you can think of these microbes act as little vitamin factories.
 They ensure the supply of vitamins for themselves and for their microbe friends with whom they often live in a symbiosis.
 On top of that, these good microbes also produce vitamins for us.
 In this way, we have a “free” supply of vitamins.”